 General mail will be opened, examined for contraband, read and, under some circumstances, withheld from the inmate and turned over to the Detention Administrator.
 If items of contraband are found in the envelope, the entire envelope (along with its contents) may be returned to the sender or held as evidence pending an investigation.

 General Mail may contain the following items; up to 5 pages of handwritten or typed person-to-person correspondence.
 Envelopes containing excessive items will be returned to the sender.
-Inmates are NOT to receive any items such as pictures or photos of any type, staples, paperclips, rubber bands, binder clips, self-addressed return envelopes, stamps, and any photo copied documents unless it is of a legal nature from your attorney only.
+Inmates are NOT to receive any items such as nudity of any type, staples, glitter, fragrances, paperclips, rubber bands, binder clips, self-addressed return envelopes, stamps, and any photo copied documents unless it is of a legal nature from your attorney only.
 NO EXCEPTIONS!!

 Publications from individual persons will be returned to the sender.
 Any mailed item that portrays violence, pornography, illegal activity or any act, symbol or item that may compromise the safety, security or proper order of this facility will be returned to the sender.
 Inmates are not allowed to correspond between one another without authorization from the Detention Administrator.
 All mail and publications must be delivered by the U.S. Postal Service only.
 All other mail will be returned to the sender.
 Inmates can write one another from jail to prison and long as the prison will allow the other inmate to receive the letters.
 However, inmates in this jail cannot write other inmates that are housed in this same jail.
 Disciplinary action will follow if this is taken place.